Aid disbursement & appealing aid

 - Change in circumstances

 Because a family completes the FAFSA with tax data from two years prior to the current year (e.g. 2019 data for the 2021-22 academic year), the information on the FAFSA might not be reflective of the family’s current financial situation.
 A family might also have a recent change in circumstances such as unreimbursed medical expenses, a job loss or a decrease in income.
-We have an appeals process that begins with completing a Request for Review form.
+We have an appeals process that begins with speaking with the Office of Financial Aid.
 We will typically respond within a couple of weeks of receiving your request.

 - Competing awards